IBM/ce-cns/documentation/app-id-optional.md

 We will create an [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) service instance using a **"lite"** plan, this plan type does not create additional costs for us.

-> Currently this lab is not documented very detailed. **It's designed to be a part of a live session.**
+> Currently this lab is not documented very detailed. **It's designed to be a part of a live session.** You find the source code [here](https://github.com/thomassuedbroecker/ce-cns-appid).

 ### Architecture